We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

 Jeremiah 29:11 (RSVCE)

-I grew up in a devout Catholic family and surrounded by prayer.
-I was in Catholic school from kindergarten all the way through college where I received a lot of formation in the ways of the Church, its teachings, and its customs.
+I grew up in a devout Catholic family and was surrounded by prayer from an early age.
+From kindergarten all the way through college, I was educated in the ways of the Church, its teachings, and its customs.
 Somewhere along the way, I realized that I knew a lot about Jesus, but I didn’t really have a relationship with Him.
 I never really prayed on my own and I always felt distant from God, who was supposedly my Lord and Savior.

 I sought the Lord, and he answered me…